 Sears and Kmart's Shop Your Way rewards are similarly flexible, as are the reward points at The Children's Place.
 Like the time-restricted cards, these bonuses frequently make for great deals, so don't overlook them.

 The bottom line is that it pays to know if you're really getting a reward you'll be able to use.
 Always check when you can use your bonus and if there any restrictions on what you can buy with it.
+(And if you ever end up with a card you aren't able to use, know that you can sell gift cards for cash or other gift cards.)

 What do you think of free gift card offers, readers?
 Let us know in the comments.